Dollar eases as market volatility seen limiting U.S. rate hikes

 The dollar index has been down 2.5 percent so far this month, much of it due to profit-taking as investors have fully priced in the first U.S. interest rate increase in nine years.

-The Federal Reserve is expected to deliver that policy move on Wednesday, with investors now focused on the pace of tightening after that.
+The Federal Reserve is expected to deliver that policy move on Wednesday, with investors now focussed on the pace of tightening after that.

 However, the continued decline in oil prices due to a prolonged supply glut and more recent turbulence in the U.S. high-yield market with the closure of three credit funds have raised the possibility that the Fed would be even more cautious.